 For the summer 2021 term, a limited number of courses and/or classes within a course will be delivered via live face to face delivery.
 Details regarding these courses have been communicated with all current students.
 The remainder of summer courses will be delivered virtually.
 We anticipate a full return to campus in the fall.

-After careful consideration of a host of critical factors, we have decided to plan for a mostly virtual model of course delivery for winter term 2020-2021, with three exceptions in three of our programs described below.
 I charged our chairs, program directors and faculty with the critical task of carefully analyzing each course in every program and to make a determination about the best way to deliver these classes under present circumstances.
 Our accreditors have informed us that flexibility is important and that faculty are in the best position to determine how to assess student competencies.
-That being said, for the winter term, we will have a mostly virtual course delivery model with extremely limited face to face single class experiences in three programs based on the decision that this is the only way to impart the development of competencies.

 Please rest assured that any and all decisions we have made about program deliveries are based on the science about COVID-19; student, faculty and staff safety; student and faculty input; general and specialty accreditor guidelines; local state and federal mandates and guidelines; and, the Centers for Disease Control policies and protocols.
-We continue to watch COVID-19 trends very carefully and diligently especially in light of how COVID-19 may interact with the flu season.
+We continue to watch COVID-19 trends very carefully and diligently as we plan for a full return to live instruction in the fall term.

 Robert A. DiTomasso, PhD, ABPP